10 Best Engine Fan Spacers

 Final Recommendation

 If you need a one-inch spacer for a common domestic V8 and want the highest owner-rated option, start with the Derale 31510.
-It combines a 4.8-star average with a large body of verified installs.
 For builds that need a 1.5-inch offset to clear a thicker radiator or dual-pass core, the Derale 31515 offers the same machining quality with a versatile female pilot.
 When maximum offset is required, the two-inch mill-finish kit leads the category in total review volume and has a long track record of mechanical-fan swaps.
 Builders who only need a slight correction should look at the half-inch offerings from Derale or Speedway Motors; both include the correct bolt hardware and fit the standard 5/8-inch pilot.
 If your measurement falls between common sizes, the 1.25-inch Speedway spacer is a smart middle ground that avoids stacking.
-Choose the spacer whose thickness matches your measured gap, whose pilot bore matches your pump snout, and whose bolt pattern aligns with your fan hub.
-Getting those three variables right guarantees better airflow, less bearing load, and a cooler running engine.
+Match the spacer thickness to your measured gap, the pilot bore to your pump snout, and the bolt pattern to your fan hub, and the result is better airflow, less bearing load, and a cooler running engine.